Your Best Info Source for Peace Corps Botswana

 • HIV/AIDS, and STIs.

-humidity, insects, and disease-producing microorganisms.
+Health problems also can result from local environmental factors, such as dust, humidity, insects, and disease-producing microorganisms.
 Because malaria is endemic in Botswana, Volunteers are required to take anti-malarial medication.
 But more detailed information about health related issues at Peace Corps Botswana can be found in the Botswana Health and Medical Care Summary.

 a female Peace Corps volunteer in Botswana laughing with some friends